-- To approve and monitor the implementation of strategic objectives. - To approve and oversee the implementation of policies governing major areas of operations enterprise wide, as well as risk management policies. - Identify key risk areas and performance indicators and monitor these factors with due diligence to enable the Bank, including its trust operations and international operations, as well as subsidiaries and affiliates to anticipate and prepare for possible threats to its operational and financial viability. - Adopt and maintain adequate risk management policy. - 5.
-To oversee selection and performance of senior management. - To consistently conduct the affairs of the Bank, its subsidiaries and affiliates with a high degree of integrity. - To define appropriate governance policies and practices for the PNB Group and for its own work and to establish means to ensure that such are followed and periodically reviewed for ongoing improvement. - To constitute committees to increase efficiency and allow deeper focus in specific areas. - To effectively utilize the work conducted by the internal audit, risk management and compliance functions and the external auditors. - 10.
-In PNB Group structures, the Board of Directors of the Bank shall have the overall responsibility for defining an appropriate corporate governance framework that shall contribute to the effective oversight over entities in the PNB Group.
-Implement a process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies. - Implement a process for the selection of Directors, who can add value and contribute independent judgment to the formulation of sound corporate
+operations and international

+operations, as well as subsidiaries and

+affiliates to anticipate and prepare for

+possible threats to its operational and

+financial viability.
+4. Adopt and maintain adequate risk

+4. Adopt and maintain adequate risk management policy.

+5. To oversee selection and performance

+of senior management.

+6. To consistently conduct the affairs of

+the Bank, its subsidiaries and affiliates

+with a high degree of integrity.

+7. To define appropriate governance

+policies and practices for the PNB

+Group and for its own work and to

+establish means to ensure that such

+are followed and periodically reviewed

+for ongoing improvement.

+8. To constitute committees to increase

+efficiency and allow deeper focus in

+specific areas.

+9. To effectively utilize the work

+conducted by the internal audit, risk

+management and compliance

+functions and the external auditors.

+10. In PNB Group structures, the Board of

+Directors of the Bank shall have the

+overall responsibility for defining an

+appropriate corporate governance

+framework that shall contribute to the

+effective oversight over entities in the

+PNB Group.
+Implement a process for

+the selection of directors who can add

+value and contribute independent

+judgment to the formulation of sound

+corporate strategies and policies.

+11. Implement a process for the selection

+of Directors, who can add value and

+contribute independent judgment to

+the formulation of sound corporate

+strategies and policies.

+12. Ensure the PNB Group faithful

+compliance with all applicable laws,

+regulations and best business

+practices.

+13. Establish and maintain an investor

+relations program that will keep the

+stockholders informed of important

+developments in the PNB Group.

+14. Identify the stakeholders in the community in which the PNB Group

+operates or which are directly affected

+by its operations, and formulate a

+clear policy of accurate, timely and

+effective communication with them.

+15. Adopt a system of check and balance

+within the Board.

+16. Formulate and implement policies and

+procedures that will ensure the

+integrity and transparency of related

+party transactions between and

+among the Bank and its joint ventures,

+subsidiaries, associates, affiliates,

+major stockholders, officers and

+directors, including their spouses,

+children and dependent siblings and

+parents and of interlocking director

+relationships by members of the

+Board.

+17. Establish and maintain an alternative

+dispute resolution system in the PNB

+Group that can amicably settle

+Group that can amicably settle conflicts or differences between the